 Pleasant View's apartment and cottage residents have the flexibility to dine on campus or prepare meals in their own home.
-There is no fixed meal plan included in the monthly fee, but residents receive a discounted rate on any meals purchased at the coffee bar, bistro, and restaurant at Hearth & Harrow.
+There is no fixed meal plan included in the monthly fee, but residents receive a discounted rate on any meals purchased at the bistro and restaurant at Hearth & Harrow.

 Meals are included in the monthly fees for Personal Care and Skilled Nursing Care residents.

 Q: What is an Entrance Fee?

 The entrance fee is a lump sum of money that you use to purchase a life lease on your home in the community.
 Pleasant View offers three different types of entrance fee options for its apartments and cottages.

 Q: What happens if I exhaust my financial resources?